AceIDE/editor/readme.txt

 1. Default colour picker image

 == Changelog ==
+= 2.5.6 =
+* See github issue #15.
+Removes AJAX noise from ALL other plugins/themes etc. Much more solid than previous solution for github issue #5.

 = 2.5.5 =
 * Fixed github issue #11, where text would be replaced when clicking in replace field of the search box - Thanks to X-Raym
 * Fixed shift line up/down hotkeys